 to complete the form.

 NH SUPREME COURT MINIMUM CONTINUING LEGAL EDUCATION (NHMCLE) FILING

 YOU MUST FILE THIS FORM

-if you have held an active NH Bar Association membership status for nine months or more.
+if you have held an active NH Bar Association membership status for six months or more.
 The following are EXEMPT

 from this requirement provided they are not